FrietzeLabUVM/cutruntools/INSTALL.md

 The main program consists of `create_scripts.py`, `validate.py`, and a set of scripts in `aligned.aug10`, and in `macs2.narrow.aug18` which perform the important motif finding and footprinting analyses.

 See [USAGE.md](USAGE.md) for details.
 Briefly, a user writes a `config.json` configuration file for a new analysis.
 CutRunTools uses this to generate a set of slurm-based job-submission scripts, customized to the user's samples and environment.
-These job-submission scripts can be directly used by the user to start analyzing their Cut&Run samples.
+These job-submission scripts can be directly used by the user to start analyzing his/her Cut&Run samples.